kartikhiranandani28/Youtube-Clone/README.md

 # 📺 YouTube Clone (React + Redux + YouTube Data API)

 A sleek and responsive YouTube clone built using **React**, **Redux**, and the official **YouTube Data API v3** from Google Cloud.
-This project mimics the core functionalities of YouTube — including search, video playback, and sidebar navigation — with a modern UI inspired by the original platform.
+This project mimics the core functionalities of YouTube — including search and video playback — with a modern UI inspired by the original platform.

 ---